hsindelar/pfSense-pkg-saml2-auth/docs/CONTRIBUTING.md

 Below are the supported environment variables to customize the build process:

 - `FREEBSD_VERSION`: The version of FreeBSD to use for the build.
 This must be an existing Vagrant box name including the `freebsd/` prefix.
-The default value is `freebsd/FreeBSD-14.0-CURRENT`.
+The default value is `freebsd/FreeBSD-14.1-STABLE`.
 For a list of available boxes, see the [Vagrant Cloud](https://app.vagrantup.com/freebsd) page.
+Note: FreeBSD 14 is for pfSense 2.7.x, FreeBSD 15 is for pfSense 2.8.x, and FreeBSD 16 is for pfSense 25.11.
 - `BUILD_VERSION`: The version tag to give the build, this must be in a FreeBSD package version format (e.g. `0.0_0`).
 The default value is `0.0_0-dev`.

 !!!
 Note